dapphub/dapple/README.md

 `dapple` is a tool for Solidity developers to help build and manage complex contract systems on Ethereum-like blockchains.

+`dapple` is a Solidity developer multitool concerned primarily with managing the growing complexity of interconnected smart contract systems.
+Its core functionality encompasses *package management*, *build process*, and *deployment scripting*.
+These concepts are related in a way that is unique to the smart contract ecosystem, due to each blockchain's universal singleton nature.
+The central data model is the `dappfile`, whose definition depends on IPFS and also on the Ethereum blockchain specifically.

 #### Installation